tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 Getting the design of your tests right using ports and adapters means you wont be duplicating effort, you'll have created a efficient test suite that runs quickly.
 In a similar way that TDD gives you a flexible design, a ports and adapters design will encourage loosely coupled components with very flexible composability.
 You'll have built a very adaptable architecture.

+Applying ports and adapters to your test code; creating a composable architecture and abstracting your test language, means that you'll have created tests narrowly focused on business requirements.
+A change to a small piece of production code shouldn't break dozens of acceptance tests.
+Applying these ideas should get you someway there.

+A lot of these ideas are really just about abstraction.
+If you apply any abstraction correctly, you should see decoupling.
+Ports and adapters allows you to decouple your architecture, empowering you to test small groups of components in isolation.
+This frees you up to use abstract language in your specifications, insulating them against implementation changes.

 ## Disadvantages using ports and adapters

 Decomposing a system into discrete but overlapping areas is actually quite difficult.
 It often feels like a protracted process and once done, it's difficult to keep all the overlapping parts in your head.
-When you come to write a new set of tests, you've got to first understand a whole bunch of previous tests and how they interconnect.
+When you come to write a new set of tests, you've got to first understand previous tests and how they interconnect.
 Reasoning about where new ones might fit in is hard and its difficult to get feedback if you've got it wrong.
-Build times may go up but you'll probably just not notice that you're duplicating effort.
+Build times may go up but you probably won't notice that you're duplicating effort.

 It can also be hard to win over business stakeholders, testers and developers.
 It's much more natural for people to accept the system is working a certain way if they see if running in it's entirety.
 Despite logical arguments that a decoupled testing approach can yield equivalent coverage, it's just human nature to accept the empirical over the intellectual argument.

-Introducing this stuff late in a project lifecycle is arguably less likely to succeed.
+Introducing these ideas late in a project lifecycle is less likely to succeed.
 If you've already got a slow and duplication heavy build, it's probably not the right technique for a quick fix.
 It takes sustained effort to get right and is easier to introduce right from the start of a new project.
-If you're willing to retrofit to an existing system, be prepared to re-architect large parts of the system.
+If you're willing to retrofit to an existing system, be prepared to re-architect large parts of it.